Why should I come to the Writing Center?

 Will a writing consultant fix/edit/correct my paper?

-Our goal is to help you become a better writer, to help you gain knowledge and strategies that can strengthen not only with your current writing project, but future ones as well.
+Our goal is to help you become a better writer, to help you gain knowledge and strategies that can strengthen not only your current writing project, but future ones as well.
 For that reason, writing consultants work with you the way a coach does, guiding you through the writing process, teaching you strategies and principles, coaching you to apply them in your writing, and helping you appreciate your strengths, recognize your weaknesses, and transform those weaknesses with practice and new knowledge.
 In short, no, we will not fix, edit, or correct your paper.
 You decide what changes to make to your paper.

 Can I just walk into the Writing Center to work with a consultant?